mdavidson9/docs.balsamiq.com/content/google-drive/wireframes/drive-files.md

 weight: 2200
 ---

-A variety of actions are available from the Google Drive file viewer.
-These actions are available by selecting a file and clicking one of the icons in the Google Drive toolbar or by right-clicking on the file.
-The actions available on Balsamiq Wireframes files in Google Drive are common across all types of files in Google Drive, so not all of them are described here.
-For general help on getting around in Google Drive, check out the [Google Drive Help Center](https://support.google.com/drive/).
+A variety of actions are available from the Google Drive file viewer, by selecting a file and clicking one of the icons in the Google Drive toolbar or by right-clicking on the file.

 ![](//media.balsamiq.com/img/support/docs/gdrive/wireframes/gdrivemenu.png)

+{{% alert info %}}**Note:** These actions are common to all types of files in Google Drive, so not all of them are described here.
+For general help on getting around in Google Drive, check out the [Google Drive Help Center](https://support.google.com/drive/).{{% /alert %}}

 * * *

 ## Sharing via Google Drive

-Wireframes created with Balsamiq Wireframes for Google Drive are saved as .bmpr files that can be shared just like any other document type in Google Drive.
+Wireframes created with Balsamiq Wireframes for Google Drive are saved as .bmpr files that can be shared just like any other document in Google Drive.
 To share your wireframes, select the .bmpr file and click the share button in the Google Drive toolbar (or right-click on the file > Share).

 ![](//media.balsamiq.com/img/support/docs/gdrive/wireframes/gdrive-sharing.png)